AlirezaEntessari/alireza-entessari-capstone/README.md

 List technologies that will be used in your app, including any libraries to save time or provide more functionality.
 Be sure to research any potential limitations.

+The technologies that will be used in my app will be react, react-router-dom, node, and express.

 ### APIs

 List any external sources of data that will be used in your app.

+The external sources of data that will be used in my app are this api, https://quizapi.io/.
+I will use this api to bring in the data that is going to be used for my quiz functionality.

 ### Sitemap